Cedar Park, Texas: History

 In the mid-19th century the community was known as Running Brushy, named after a spring that formed the headwaters of a creek of the same name.
 In 1873 George and Harriet Cluck, after having run cattle up the Chisholm Trail for many years, bought 329 acre of land that included the Running Brushy spring.
 Their ranch formed the core of the community that would one day become Cedar Park.

 Ten years later, the railroad came through.
 The Austin and Northwestern Railroad, which connected the state capitol with the cities of Burnet and Lampasas to the north, was finished in 1882 and passed through Running Brushy and the Cluck ranch.
 The community was at this point renamed Bruggerhoff, after a railroad company official.
 However, the name was generally disliked by locals, being both hard to spell and pronounce.
 In 1887, Emmett Cluck (son of George and Harriet) changed the community name to Cedar Park.
 In 1892, a "strolling park" of 0.5 acre was built near the train depot.
 Austinites would ride the train to Cedar Park for day trips to the park.

-Cedar Park changed little until the 1950s and 1960s when housing subdivisions began to be built, spurred by the growth of nearby Austin.
+Cedar Park changed little until the 1950s and 1960s, when the growth of nearby Austin spilled over.
 On February 24, 1973, the citizens of Cedar Park voted to incorporate.
 The estimated population was 1,765.
 A library followed in 1978.

 On May 27, 1997, a strong and destructive F3 tornado struck the town.
 The tornado was one of 20 confirmed tornadoes that occurred during the 1997 Central Texas Tornado outbreak.
 It devastated the downtown area of the city, killing one person and nearly destroying the Albertson's grocery store.